Wild reindeer in 2030?

 The project proposed establishing ten national wild reindeer areas.
 To underline Norway’s international responsibility, the project also proposed establishing two European wild reindeer regions.
-These national areas and European regions are now established, and are explained in the map above.
+These national areas and European regions are now established, and are explained in the map above (click for larger version).

 Through focusing on safeguarding the habitats of the wild reindeer and increasing people’s awareness of the value of the wild reindeer, we hope to ensure that the mountains of Southern Norway will continue to provide refuge for viable populations of Europe’s wild mountain reindeer in the future.